-- Classes are 2 hours, so you get a lot of mic time and individual attention, and the benefit of cross-stimulation from your fellow students.
+- Classes are 2 hours or longer, so you get a lot of mic time and individual attention, and the benefit of cross-stimulation from your fellow students.

 - All students will receive their class recordings at no additional charge for you to study and track your progress.